alirezagholamii/local-date-web-component/README.md

 # \<local-date>

-it's a web compnent which shows date in different  formats.
+it's a web component which shows date in different  formats.

 - 'en-GB' for British English uses day-month-year.order
 - 'ko-KR' for Korean uses year-month-day order.